Skip to main content

 It’s important to do your research though:

-In a market that has become so saturated, the best programs find a way to break through and stand out.
+In a market that has become so saturated, the best rewards programs find a way to break through and stand out.
 It’s important to consider the mindset of the traveller coming through the door and think about how you will really satisfy their particular needs.

 To focus on one example, consider Marriott Bonvoy (formerly Marriott Rewards).